pchinjr/praise-cage-rest-api-workshop/README.md

   return Response.json({ error: 'Method not allowed.' }, { status: 405 });
 }
 ```
+Congratulations, you know have a server rendered page!

 Modify the Val Town function to return an HTML page instead of JSON: